Adkirf/reservation-book/AI/prompts/new-featureFS.md

-Please review the current project thoroughly and give me a folder structure of all files that are affected by this new feature.
+Please review the current codebase thoroughly and give me a folder structure of all files that are affected by this new feature.
 Do NOT implement any code - focus purely on identifiyng all necessary exisitng or new files.

 **New Feature**
-Create a dynamic route for the confirmations.
+Language selector for the app.
-- Use reservation id to get the reservation
-- Populate ConfirmationCard with reservation.
-- Add DaySwiper Componentto fetch new data when swiping stops.
+- Create a english.json file and place it in a suitable folder
+- Review the folder structure to identify all folders that potentially use hardcoded text.
+- Create a SOP with a checklist of all folders that need to be updated one by one.
+- Do not include files, only potentially affected folders.